 Spanish Learning Tools

-Above, we determined your best learning styles.
-For each style, here we list several learning tools.
+Once you have determined your best learning styles, then choose the tools you’ll use.
+For each style several options are listed.
 These simple tools complement the different activities and resources.
+They engage the senses for active learning.

 - Notes on whiteboard